achyudh/propr-backend/README.md

 If you are looking for the frontend, head on over to https://github.com/achyudhk/Propr-Website.
 ## Getting started:
 ### Prerequisites:
 This extension is a Python script that uses Flask, among other inbuilt Python libraries.
 You will need a recent version of Python 3 with Flask installed.
-ALternatively, you can just use Anaconda3.
+Alternatively, you can just use Anaconda3.
 ### Setup:
 You can run the server.py as a standard Flask app as shown inthe [docs](http://flask.pocoo.org/docs/0.12/).
 To enable a project to use this feedback boot, the project must have a webhook which connects to the IP address of the machine that is running the servlet.
 The option to add a webhook can be found under Settings -> Webhooks.
 Ensure that the only data that is beThis also/creating/).